TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 ## Overview of Area
 Raleigh-Durham, NC OSM file download: https://mapzen.com/data/metro-extracts/metro/raleigh_north-carolina/

+Living not too far from this area (Greensboro), the Raleigh-Durham area, coined locally as the Research Triangle, has seen vast amounts of growth the past couple of years.
+With the diversity of cities, counties, and metro areas, this region should be very interesting to investigate.

+The orininal OSM file was 465 MB.
 Audit and conversion from XML to CSV took approximately 30 minutes.

 ## Problems while Auditing/Converting OSM file
 After importing the CSV files into a SQLite database, I explored the dataset and ran into several problematic issues: